awsdocs/amazon-chime-administration-guide/doc_source/automating-chime-with-cloudwatch-events.md

 # Automating Amazon Chime with EventBridge<a name="automating-chime-with-cloudwatch-events"></a>

 Amazon EventBridge lets you automate your AWS services and respond automatically to system events, such as application availability issues or resource changes\.
-Events from AWS services are delivered to EventBridge in near real time\.
-Events are emitted on a best\-effort basis for Voice Connector streaming and Amazon Chime SDK events\.
-You can write simple rules to specify the events that are of interest to you, and the automated actions to take when any of those events matches a rule\.
+AWS services deliver events to EventBridge in near real time\.
+Chime SDK services emit events on a best\-effort basis for Voice Connector streaming and Amazon Chime SDK events\.
+You can write simple rules to specify the events that interest you, and the automated actions to take when any of those events matches a rule\.

 ## Automating Amazon Chime Voice Connectors with EventBridge<a name="events-cvc"></a>